-If you find a square piano in the same country you live in, there is no problem except for shipping.
+If you find a square piano in the same country you live in, there is usually no problem except for shipping.
+That said, several states have a partial or total ban on buying and selling ivory.
+Comply with the law in your state or the purchase/destination states.
 In the USA at least, it costs the same to move a 100 pound square piano as a model B Steinway grand if you use a piano moving company.
 Furniture movers are generally not interested the moment you say the word piano, even if you explain the details, so be prepared.
 There are movers in the USA that will do the job for under $1000 coast to coast though, so shop around.
 Similar deals are apparently available in the UK, I am told.
 I have recently had good experience with UShip in the US, an Internet based company that connects movers to clients.
 This may be a good possibility for you as well, but do your homework and and check references.

 The problem comes with international sales.
 Your potential piano probably has ivory on the keyboard, and that makes it interesting to governments.
 Under the Convention for International Trade of Endangered Species (CITES) elephant and most other ivory is strictly regulated, except for extinct mammoth ivory.
 This does NOT mean you cannot import pianos, but it does mean you must follow certain rules to move this ivory, which will bear a cost.
 Before I go into details, let me stop here and state again that you MUST follow the rules, no exceptions.
 My experience is that inspectors are LOOKING for the word piano or ivory among the bills of lading, your piano WILL be inspected and the CITES certificate must be right there or the shipping will stop.
 Pianos made before 1947, or more than 100 years old can apply for pre-convention ban permits.
 If replacement ivory has been put on, and the inspector questions the ivory, you must be able to prove it was added before 1947.